 “You may not pass into the sanctum of the Holy Lanh of Khalenthel.”
 Their eyes fell to Clemnilshala and her marked arms and hands.
 “You will taint the light that the Weilvog and Anghniel have bestowed upon the king of this city.”

-“Funny yoo should say tha laddy,” said Folruth, “We have an audience with the king tae be attending to.
+“Funny yoo should say tha laddy,” said Folruth, “We were just on our way tae have an audience with the king.
 Which means we must be going intae tha district.”

 The golden eye glanced between the two of them, their hand tightened around their whip with a leathery creak.
 Since when did the Golden use leather?
 Clemnilshala merely nodded and smiled with Folruth, closing her fingers in his hand.
 She pulled on her lengths of hair and turned a bit toward him.

 “Let us not dally any further, ehhh we cannae be late tae meet with the king, no?”
 She piped up, her attention coming to the Golden Eye’s sword.
+It wasnt so spooky while she jested in the role of the adoring wife.
 “I am most certain tha I can be allowed to cross through here.
 I am no eynnil after all.”

 They started forward, crossing into the district of the king.